nigelr/selections/README.md

 ##Key Features

-* Manages one table to hold all selections items/ dropdown lists ( tree )
+* Manages one table to hold all selections items/dropdown lists or Radio Buttons ( tree )
 * Dynamic lookup to find parent or children ( eg. Selection.priorities )
-* Form helper to display lists ( eg. f.selections :priorities )
+* Form helper to display lists
+ - f.selections :priorities # dropdowns
+ - f.radios :priorities # radio buttons
 * Model helpers for joining tables ( eg. belongs_to_selection :priority )
 * Handling of archived items ( displaying if selected only )
 * Ordering of lists based on alpha or numbered